Karthickpk11/Coding-Of-Era/How to secure API.md

 Never rely on CORS for security—it’s only a browser protection.

 **Secure Architecture for Inter-Service Communication**
 <img width="982" height="658" alt="image" src="https://github.com/user-attachments/assets/311e2f60-f436-4a18-90e7-500f0337585c" />

+✅ **Key Principles for Secure Microservice-to-Microservice Communication**
+•	Always encrypt communication in transit (TLS).

+•	Authenticate both ends — ensure that the calling service and the receiving service verify each other's identity before trusting any data (i.e. mutual authentication).

+•	Use authorization / access control: each service should only access the services/resources it’s allowed to, employing principles like “least privilege.”

+•	Avoid relying solely on network-level isolation/security (e.g. “trusting the internal network”) — treat even internal calls as potentially untrusted.

 🔧 **Practical Methods / Mechanisms for Secure Service-to-Service Communication**
 Here are the common and recommended mechanisms for securing communication between microservices: